marmarbar003/real_neutral_news/README.md

 - First, please make a virtual environment by using the following command in terminal:
   `python3 -m venv venv`
 - Then activate it
-  If you are a Windows user then: `venv\Scripts\activate` If you are a Mac/Linux user then: `source venv/bin/activate`
+  - If you are a Windows user then: `.\venv\Scripts\activate`
+  - If you are a Mac/Linux user then: `source venv/bin/activate`
 - Then run the following command to ensure you have all the neccesary libraries installed:
   `pip install -r requirements.txt`
+- Now run this command: `jupyter notebook`

 Now that you have the setup you will need to run the following files in order (descriptions for each file provided above):

-You run 1 and 2 in order to get the cleaned data.
+- You run 1 and 2 in order to get the cleaned data.
 1. `real_news.ipynb`
 2. `INSERT FILE NAME`
-Then run 3 to get the UI
+- Then run 3 to get the UI
 3. `INSERT FILE NAME_3`